cdktf/cdktf-provider-snowflake/docs/view.java.md

 - *Type:* java.lang.String

-Specifies that the view persists only for the duration of the session that you created it in.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies that the view persists only for the duration of the session that you created it in.

 A temporary view and all its contents are dropped at the end of the session.
 In context of this provider, it means that it's dropped after a Terraform operation.
 This results in a permanent plan with object creation.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/view#is_temporary View#is_temporary}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/view#is_temporary View#is_temporary}

 ---